 All assistants are expected to compose themselves and perform their duties with the utmost faculty and administrative professionalism.

 A graduate student who is hired as an approved Graduate Assistant, and is an out-of-state resident for tuition purposes, may have his or her out-of-state tuition set to $0.00.

-Upon receiving both items, the Graduate School will verify that the student is enrolled full time and remains in good academic standing.
-If everything is in order then the waiver will be applied.
+Upon approving the hiring form, the Graduate School will verify that the student is enrolled full time, is in good academic standing, and is working a minimum of .25 FTE, which is equivalent to 10 hours per week.
+If everything is in order then the out-of-state reduction will be applied.

-These waivers can take up to 48 hours to process through the system before they reflect on the student's billing account.
-It is highly recommended that the waiver requests be submitted at least 48 hours prior to the tuition payment deadline so that the student can avoid late fees.
+The out-of-state reductions take at least two business days to process through the system before they reflect on the student's billing account.
+It is highly recommended that hiring forms be submitted prior to the term start date so that the student can avoid late fees.